Updated December 2023

-Because you're not in a traditional office with a manager watching you, it can actually be harder to start focussed on work.
+Because you're not in a traditional office with a manager watching you, it can actually be harder to start focused on work.

 Virtual assistants need a separate work area in the home where it's quiet and distraction-free.
 You'll need to create a "barrier" between your work life and your home life.

 Salary depends on the specific type of services you offer and whether you are on staff or work independently.

 According to PayScale, wages for virtual assistants in Canada range from $16.31 per hour all the way up to $35.10 per hour.

 ARE VIRTUAL ASSISTANTS IN DEMAND?